MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

 The Azure OpenAI Service enables you to use your own data with the intelligence of the underlying LLM.
 You can limit the model to only use your data for pertinent topics, or blend it with results from the pre-trained model.

+In scenario for this exercise, you will perform the role of a software developer working for Margie's Travel Agency.
+You exploring how to use generative AI to make coding tasks easier and more efficient.
+The techniques used in the exercise can be applied to other code files, programming languages, and use cases.

 This exercise will take approximately **20** minutes.

 ## Provision an Azure OpenAI resource